ging/payloader/docker/README.md

 Now you can run a new container from the image you have just created with:

-	sudo docker run --name payloader-container -v /path/to/your/videos/folder:/opt/payloader/media -e INPUT_FILE=media/<input_file> -e OUTPUT_FILE=media/<output_file> payloader-image
+	sudo docker run --name my-container -v /path/to/your/videos/folder:/opt/payloader/media -e INPUT_FILE=<input_file> -e OUTPUT_FILE=<output_file> payloader-image

 Where the different params mean:

-* --name is the name of the new container (you can use the name you want)
+* my-container is the name of the new container (you can use the name you want)
+* /path/to/your/videos/folder: here you have to specify the folder where your input video is located.
+The output video will be created also there.
 * input_file is the source of the media stream
 * output_file is the destination of the media stream